How to start a staffing agency?

 Many temp agencies will have multiple accounts to help manage expenses.
 You may want to keep one account to cover payroll.
 This is the account that a payroll process like ADP or Paychex can pull from.
 Keeping a separate account for your payroll company will also make sure you are satisfying all of the tax regulations(visit the IRS website to learn more) and workers compensation insurance for payroll.

-A second business bank account can be used for expenses like business auto insurance, business credit card, ongoing expenses, credit lines, access for staffing factoring companies, etc.
+A second business bank account can be used for expenses like business auto insurance, business credit card, ongoing expenses, staffing company financing, access for staffing factoring companies, etc.

 Choose the right niche